dockstore/dockstore-documentation/docs/faq.rst

 for approving third party apps access to your organization.

-As you navigate GitHub's administrative interface, you may see a message indicating that you have denied the Dockstore application access to your organization:
+As you navigate GitHub's administrative interface, you may see a message indicating that you have denied Dockstore access to your organization:

 .. image:: /assets/images/docs/dockstore-oauth-access-denied.png